IDCubed/oms-docs/sources/tutorials/gps_demo.rst

 :title: GPS Demo Tutorial
-:description: How to use and hack on the GPS Demo App
+:description: How to use and hack on the GPS Demo app
 :keywords: gps demo, examples, tutorials, oms app, django,